Clinical Nurse Consultant - Specialist Dementia Care Program

 - Do not require care more appropriately provided in acute or specialist health services.

-The CNC's role focuses on delivering intensive support, with an emphasis on stabilising and reducing symptoms over time to facilitate the individual’s transition to a less intensive setting.
-Key responsibilities include:
+The Clinical Specialist role focuses on delivering intensive support, with an emphasis on stabilising and reducing symptoms over time to facilitate the individual’s transition to a less intensive setting.

 - Demonstrating advanced clinical skills and delivering evidence-based, best-practice care.